istio/community/WORKING-GROUP-PROCESSES.md

 * **Create a Roadmap Document**.
 Create a document in the above folder and call it "GROUP_NAME Group Roadmap".
 Put your initial roadmap in the document.

-* **Create a Wiki**.
-Create a wiki page on [GitHub](https://github.com/istio/istio) titled "GROUP_NAME Design Decisions".
-This page will be used to track important design decisions made by the working group.

 * **Create a Public Google Group**.
 Call the group "istio-*group_name*" (all in lowercase, dashes for spaces).
 This mailing list must be open to all.